 - Hardcover ISBN:

-Dr. Robbin Gibb, Ph.D., is currently an Associate Professor in the Department of Neuroscience at the University of Lethbridge.
-She received her Bachelor’s, Masters and PhD from the University of Lethbridge.
+Dr. Gibb is currently an Associate Professor in the Department of Neuroscience at the University of Lethbridge.
+She received her Bachelor's, Master's, and PhD degrees from the University of Lethbridge.
 Gibb’s animal research is focused on how early experiences influence brain development and recovery from early brain injury.
 She has examined maternal prenatal experience and paternal preconception experience as factors that influence the organization of the developing brain and offspring behaviour lifelong.
-Gibb’s human research is centred on early development and interrelationship of motor control, language, and executive function in preschoolers.
-Gibb serves on the advisory board for the Institute of Child and Youth studies at the University of Lethbridge, the advisory committee for Early Childhood Education at Lethbridge College, and the advisory committee for the Early Childhood Development Priority Initiative Research and Innovation Strategies for the Province of Alberta.
-Gibb has co-authored a handbook on practical advice to promote healthy brain development in children and a curriculum for supporting parent/caregiver interactions to foster development of executive function.
-She has written or co-authored over 70 articles and book chapters and given more than 100 invited presentations on brain development to scientists, health professionals, educators, parents and the general public in the past five years.
+Gibb's human research is centred on early development and interrelationship of motor control, language, and executive function in preschoolers.
+She serves on the advisory board for the Institute of Child and Youth studies at the University of Lethbridge and is an affiliate with the Institute of Child and Youth Studies at the university.
+Dr. Gibb has co-authored a handbook on practical advice to promote healthy brain development in children and a curriculum for supporting parent/caregiver interactions to foster development of executive function.
+She has written or co-authored over 90 articles and book chapters and given more than 150 invited presentations on brain development to scientists, health professionals, educators, parents and the general public in the past five years.

 University of Lethbridge, Lethbridge, AB, Canada

 Dr. Kolb is currently a Professor in the Department Neuroscience at the University of Lethbridge, where he has been since 1976.
 He received his PhD from Pennsylvania State University and did postdoctoral work at the U of Western Ontario and the Montreal Neurological Institute.
 His recent work has focused on the development of the prefrontal cortex and how neurons of the cerebral cortex change in response to various pre- and postnatal developmental factors including hormones, experience, stress, drugs, neurotrophins, and injury, and how these changes are related to adult behaviour.
-Bryan Kolb has published 5 books, including two textbooks with Ian Whishaw (Fundamentals of Human Neuropsychology, 7th Edition; Introduction to Brain and Behavior, 4th Edition), and over 350 articles and chapters.
-Kolb is a Fellow of the Royal Society of Canada and a Killam Fellow of the Canada Council.
+Dr. Kolb has published 6 books, including two textbooks with Ian Whishaw (Fundamentals of Human Neuropsychology, 7th Edition; Introduction to Brain and Behavior, 5th Edition), and over 400 articles and chapters.
+He is a Fellow of the Royal Society of Canada and an Officer of the Order of Canada.
 He is a Senior Fellow of the Canadian Institute for Advanced Research program in Child Brain Development.

 University of Lethbridge, Lethbridge, AB, Canada